 - Before you start this treatment, read the manufacturer's printed information leaflet from inside your pack.
 The manufacturer's leaflet will give you more information about the specific brand of morphine you have been prescribed, and a full list of the side-effects which you may experience from taking it.

 - Take morphine exactly as your doctor tells you to.
-Depending on the reason you are taking it, your doctor may advise that you take regular doses or only when you need it for pain relief.
+Depending on the reason you are taking it, your doctor may advise that you take regular doses or take it only when you need it for pain relief.
 Make sure you know which is right for you.
 Your dose will be printed on the label of the pack to remind you.

 - Slow-release tablets of morphine should be swallowed whole with a drink of water - do not break or crush the tablets.
 Slow-release capsules can generally either be swallowed whole, or alternatively, opened and the contents sprinkled on to soft food such as yoghurt.
 Check the label on your pack for further information about how you should take your tablets/capsules.